You and I (Lady Gaga song): Live performances

 On the ABC special, A Very Gaga Thanksgiving, the singer performed the song backed by a "piano-and-trumpet arrangement".
 On November 30, during the CBS special titled The Grammy Nominations Concert Live! – Countdown to Music's Biggest Night—where the nominations for the 54th Grammy Awards were revealed—Gaga performed "You and I" along with Jennifer Nettles of the country band Sugarland while Kristian Bush played the guitar.
 During the performance, she changed the lyrics to fit the occasion: "With your high cowboy boots on.
 Oh Sugarland, it's been six whole years."
 According to James Montgomery of MTV News, she performed a "husky, musky version" of "You and I".
 She performed the song on the Born This Way Ball tour (2012–2013) by playing it on the piano before running around the stage.
 Like previous concert tours, the piano, fused to a motorcycle, was an elaborate prop that tied into the theme of her show, in keeping with the hair metal theme of Born This Way.
 The song was also part of the setlist of Gaga's 2014 residency show at Roseland Ballroom.

 In July 2016, Gaga performed "You and I" at the "Camden Rising" concert at the BB&T Pavilion in Camden, New Jersey, which was part of the 2016 Democratic National Convention.
 The performance of the song was later included in her documentary film, Gaga: Five Foot Two (2017).
 In 2017, Gaga performed the song during both of her shows at the Coachella Festival, and included it in her set at the Deep From the Heart: The One America Appeal benefit concert in Texas, where she joined former US presidents Jimmy Carter, George H. W. Bush, Bill Clinton, George W. Bush and Barack Obama, and other performers in raising money to victims of Hurricanes Harvey, Irma and Maria.
 During the latter, she changed up the lyrics to address each president with the song.
-Gaga has also performed the song on her 2018–2020 Las Vegas residency show, Enigma.
-On November 2, 2020, Gaga performed "You and I" along with "Shallow" at president-elect Joe Biden's final campaign rally in Pittsburgh, Pennsylvania.
+Gaga also performed "You and I" on her 2018–2020 Las Vegas residency show, Enigma.
+On November 2, 2020, she sang it along with "Shallow" at president-elect Joe Biden's final campaign rally in Pittsburgh, Pennsylvania.
+Between 2025–2026, she performed it as a surprise song on piano at select dates of The Mayhem Ball tour.